 PCOS refers to a particular set of symptoms that occur when there is a hormonal imbalance in a woman.
 This set of symptoms include late or no periods, heavy bleeding during periods, growth of facial hair, acne, weight gain, pain in the pelvic region and difficulty in conception or getting pregnant.

-Who gets affected by PCOS
+PCOS-Who gets affected by PCOS or Ovarian Cysts

 It is actually the most common hormonal disorder in women between the ages of 18 and 44.
 An estimated 5-10% of women of this age group are affected by this problem.
 Presence of cysts in the ovaries cause some disturbance in the hormone levels.

 What happens in PCOD or PCOS ?

 Most of the patients having PCOS are seen to have cysts in their ovaries.
-These cysts cause some hormonal disturbances.
+These ovarian cysts cause some hormonal disturbances.
 The hormonal system of human beings is so designed by nature that one hormone triggers the release of another hormone and so on.
 Therefore deficiency or excess of a particular hormone can cause imbalance in many other hormones too.

 Causes of Polycystic Ovarian Syndrome or PCOS causes